himadriganguly/sqlilabs/README.md

 # SQL Injection Labs

 This project is developed for the pentester who are learning SQL Injection, so that they can get a playground to apply their different wired concepts.
-Please don't use your SQL Injection skills anywhere where you don't have legal permission.
-Applying it on Live Websites is illegal and if you do so you have to face legal consequences.
+Please don't use your SQL Injection skills anywhere where you don't have legal permission. **Applying it on Live Websites is illegal and if you do so you have to face legal consequences.**

-You can download the project from Github - [**https://github.com/himadriganguly/sqlilabs**] (https://github.com/himadriganguly/sqlilabs)
+[//]: # ( Web address can be found at the end of the file ) You can [**download**][download link] the project from Github

 ## Requirements

-1. Web Server (e.g Apache)
+1. Web Server (e.g. Apache)
-2. PHP 5 OR Greater
+2. PHP 5 or greater
 3. MySQL

 ## Installation